influxdata/flux/docs/SPEC.md

 The set of intervals will include all intervals that intersect with the initial range of time.
 The `intervals` function is designed to be used with the `intervals` parameter of the `window` function.

+By default the end boundary of an interval will align with the Unix epoch (zero time) modified by the offset of the `location` option.

 An interval is a built-in named type:

     type interval = {